presslabs/gitium/README.md

 and production to follow different branches of the same repository.
 You can also deploy code by simply using `git push`.

-Gitium requires the `git` command line tool with a minimum version of 1.7 installed on the server and the `proc_open` PHP function enabled.
+The plugin requires the `git` command line tool with a minimum version of 1.7 installed on the server and the `proc_open` PHP function enabled.

 Gitium is the latest element discovered at